labor-digital/asset-building/documentation/Plugins.md

 };
 ```

+## browserListFilter(browserList, context)
+PostCss uses a [Browserlist](https://github.com/browserslist/browserslist#best-practices) to determine which plugin it should use and how.
+By default our script uses "> 1%, last 10 versions".
+You can use this hook to change the default.
-## filterHtmlTemplate(template, context)
+## postCssPluginFilter(plugins, context)
-Can be used to filter the given template for the "HtmlWebpackPlugin".
-The given
-template is always an object, even if the laborConfig says only "true".
+Is used to filter and modify the list of postCss plugins (by default only autoprefixer)

 ## getJsProvides(provides, context)
 To make js objects like the "$" in jQuery globally available without including